majanie/Sky-Subtraction/README.md

-# Sky Subtraction

 ## PCA sky subtraction

 ### people from the LSS group :)

 Look at the PCAmeanifu.py program.
-It is the simplest that hopefully gives insight to what we did.
+It is the simplest that provides an insight into what we did.
 This is what Max talked about.
-However, it is not what worked best (e.g. not dividing by the standard deviation improved the sky subtraction somewhat).
+However, we played with several things and this is not the best-working version (e.g. not dividing by the standard deviation improved the sky subtraction somewhat).

 ### otherwise -- Bachelor thesis version